Carol Williams (organist)

 Carol Anne Williams D.M.A., ARAM, FRCO, FTCL, ARCM (born 1962) is a British-born international concert organist and composer, residing in America.
 She served from October 2001 and resigned her post in October 2016 as Civic Organist for the city of San Diego, California, performing regularly at the Spreckels Organ Pavilion.
 She was formerly the Artist in Residence at St. Paul's Cathedral San Diego.

 Upon stepping down from her post as Civic Organist for the city of San Diego in October 2016, Williams was awarded the title of San Diego Civic Organist Emerita in recognition of her fifteen years of service.
-She is currently residing in her home country of Britain with her husband Kerry and their dog Wolfgang Amadeus Bell.
+She is currently residing in her home country of Britain with her husband Kerry.

 Carol Williams performing "Flight of the Bumblebee" at the West Point Cadet Chapel.

 Early life and education

 Williams was born in Great Britain in a Welsh family with musical influences.
 Her formal training started with five years at the Royal Academy of Music where she specialised in the organ, performing as a student of David Sanger.
-She obtained the academy's prestigious Recital Diploma, together with the LRAM for both organ and piano.
+She obtained the academy's Recital Diploma, together with the LRAM for both organ and piano.
 She was awarded all the major prizes for organ performing and, during her studies, she became a Fellow of the Royal College of Organists and a Fellow of Trinity College London, as well as an Associate of the Royal College of Music.

 Williams has also studied with Daniel Roth, the Organist at the Church of St. Sulpice, Paris.
 Moving to the United States, Williams undertook postgraduate study at Yale University under the direction of Thomas Murray.
 She was appointed University Chapel Organist and was awarded an Artist Diploma (AD) together with the Charles Ives Prize for outstanding achievement.
 She then relocated to New York City where she became the Associate Organist at the Cathedral of the Incarnation in Long Island's Garden City.
 She undertook doctoral study under McNeil Robinson at the Manhattan School of Music, where she received the Helen Cohn award for her Doctor of Musical Arts (D.M.A.) degree.